Bone health and girls

 The recommended amount of calcium for girls age 9 to 18 is 1,300 milligrams of calcium per day.
 Girls need 600 IU (15 mcg) of vitamin D per day.

-Girls can get plenty of calcium from food.
-It is found in a variety of good-tasting foods like milk, yogurt, broccoli, and cheese.
-Many foods also have calcium added to them, such as orange juice, breakfast cereals, cereal bars, and soy drinks.
-You can check a food’s Nutrition Facts label to see if it has added calcium.
-Some girls might have allergies or other dietary restrictions that mean they get less calcium.
-You can ask a pediatrician whether your girl needs calcium supplements.
+Are you wondering if your girl needs calcium supplements?
 Most girls can get enough calcium by eating the right types of foods.
+Lots of foods have calcium in them, such as milk, yogurt, broccoli, and cheese.
+Many foods also have calcium added to them, such as fortified orange juice, breakfast cereals, and soy drinks.
+Some girls might have allergies or other issues that mean they get less calcium.
+If you're concerned, ask your pediatrician whether your girl needs calcium supplements.

 It is possible to get too much calcium, but it is not likely for most girls.
 Even with all the products that have added calcium, most girls get far less calcium each day than the recommended 1,300 mg.

 Dairy products are a very important part of an adolescent's diet.
 They provide calcium, vitamin D, and other important nutrients.
 Some people worry that milk and other dairy products are fattening.
-But it is easy to get low-fat or fat-free milk and dairy products.
-There are good non-dairy sources of calcium.
-But dairy products usually offer a lot more calcium per serving.
+But it is easy to get low-fat or non-fat milk and dairy products.
+There are good non-dairy sources of calcium, but dairy products usually offer a lot more calcium per serving.

 It is important for girls to not drink alcohol or smoke.
 Those behaviors can hurt bone health (and overall health, of course).
-It is also important to have a healthy diet with enough calcium and vitamin D. That's why girls with eating disorders face an extra risk of developing weaker bones.
+It is also important to have a balanced, healthy diet.
+That's why girls with eating disorders face an extra risk of developing weaker bones.
+You can learn more about eating disorders.
 Girls should also avoid eating too much sodium, which can cause their bodies to lose calcium and cause other health problems, such as high blood pressure.

 There are a number of bone-building exercises available to girls with physical disabilities.
 These include resistance training, which uses elastic bands and hand weights.
 You can read about more bone-building exercises for girls with disabilities.